8 Days of Lodge-based Multi-Sport

 Deposit: $2000 Meeting Place: Salta, Argentina Gateway City: Buenos Aires, Argentina River Rating: Class II-III

-ROAM has been operating trips in Argentina and Chile for more than a decade.
+ROAM has been operating trips in Argentina and Chile for almost two decades.
 We regularly explore Torres del Paine and Fitzroy with guests and operate deluxe lodge-to-lodge trips in the Lakes Districts among other locales.
 Over the years, we have met and collaborated with many wonderful people in Latin America.
 One of these amazing characters is Diego Valsecchi, co-founder of Desafio Winery in Cafayate, Argentina.

 Diego is an Argentine renaissance man.
 He can grow a garden and grapes, make award-winning wine, kayak any stretch of river imaginable, raise sheep, butcher them and then hand craft a wood-fired parrilla and pizza oven to bake you fresh bread, pizza and grill the lamb to perfection.
 In his spare-time he is an attentive father and loving husband.
 To say that Diego deserves all these accolades is an understatement.